AStaroverov/Scheduler/README.md

 function longRaf (cb) { return setTimeout(cb, 16 * 4) }
 ```

-This function is performed at the beginning of each iteration
+``beforeFrame`` - This function is performed at the beginning of each iteration
 ```javascript
 function beforeFrame (): void { (this: typeof Scheduler) }
 ```

-This function is executed at the end of each iteration
+``afterFrame`` - This function is executed at the end of each iteration
 ```javascript
 function afterFrame (): void { (this: typeof Scheduler) }
 ```